prebid/prebid.github.io/prebid-video/video-long-form.md

 A string representing the episode name of the television series the adpod will appear in.

 `video.tvSeasonNumber`
-An number representing the season number of the television series the adpod will appear in.
+A number representing the season number of the television series the adpod will appear in.

 `video.tvEpisodeNumber`
-An number representing the episode number of the television series the adpod will appear in.
+A number representing the episode number of the television series the adpod will appear in.

 `video.contentLengthSec`
-An number representing the length of the content the adpod will appear in.
+A number representing the length of the content the adpod will appear in.

 `video.contentMode`
 A string indicating the type of content being displayed in the video player.
 There are two options, `live` and `on-demand`.